 Carlos was born in 1979 in El Salvador.
 He is the youngest of three siblings.
 Growing up in a Christian home, he was part of the downtown Church in San Salvador, El Salvador.
 His mom was one of the very first Christians in the Church of Christ in San Salvador, fruit of American missionaries in the 60s.
-Carlos’ mother Carmen Sanchez kept being a strong and faithful woman.
-Carlos decided to follow the Lord and got baptized when he was 15.
+Carlos’ mother, Carmen Sanchez, kept being a strong and faithful woman.
+Carlos decided to follow the Lord and was baptized at the age of 15.
 Before and after his baptism he served by preaching and being involved in visitation, personal evangelism, Church planting and as a leader with the youth and adults.

 Carlos is intense, passionate, and curious (he wants to know everything).
 He thinks you have to be radical if you want to serve God.
-He considers one of the most exciting parts of ministry is to be able to share the Gospel to someone that has never heard the story, witness their lives changing, and follow the new believer’s growth.
+He considers one of the most exciting parts of ministry is to share the Gospel with people who have never heard the story, witness their lives changing, and follow the new believer’s growth.
 He is always focused on creating ways to serve and communicate the Gospel.